bhaveshk-25/Chocolate_Retail_Sales_Analysis/README.md

 - **Customers inactive for 3+ months** (last order before October 2024) represent a churn risk pool.
 These individuals can be targeted with re-engagement campaigns such as personalized discounts or product recommendations.

+- **Gender and loyalty membership show no meaningful revenue differentiation** — all four segments generate between $6.3M and $6.5M with near-identical customer counts (~12,400–12,700).
+This uniformity is consistent with the synthetic nature of the dataset and suggests the data was generated without segment-level revenue skew.

+- **Loyalty membership provides no observable revenue lift in this dataset.** In a real business, loyalty members typically show 20–40% higher AOV or purchase frequency — the absence of this pattern here is a notable limitation for drawing actionable conclusions from the loyalty dimension.

 ---

 ### Time Series Trends